lyft/flinkk8soperator/docs/quick-start-guide.md

 $ kubectl describe flinkapplication.flink.k8s.io -n flink-operator wordcount-operator-example
 ```

-This will show the events similarly to the following:
+This will show events similarly to the following:

 ```
 Events: